vhive-serverless/invitro/README.md

 In-Vitro is a set of tools for analyzing the performance of serverless cluster deployments.
 In-Vitro consists of two tools, namely sampler and loader.
 Sampler creates representative workload summaries (i.e., samples of functions) based on production traces.
 Loader reconstructs the invocation traffic based on a given trace and steers this load to the functions deployed in the studied serverless cluster.
 Currently, In-Vitro supports [vHive](https://github.com/vhive-serverless/vHive) and [OpenWhisk](https://openwhisk.apache.org/).
 Documentation on how to use the sampler and the loader can be found in the `docs` folder.

+Standard sampled traces are available in [data/traces/reference](data/traces/reference/) folder in this repository.
+The traces are sampled from the Azure Functions production traces using the [sampler](sampler) tool.
+More details on the sampling process can be found [here](docs/sampler.md#reference-traces).

 ## Reference our work

 ```